Lorena Forteza

 Lorena Forteza (born 10 March 1976) is a Colombian model and actress.

 Biography

 Career

-She was in The Cyclone directed by Leonardo Pieraccioni, and was in the TV movie Il mondo é meraviglioso in the role of Elena Martinez.
+She was in The Cyclone directed by Leonardo Pieraccioni, and was in the TV movie Il mondo è meraviglioso in the role of Elena Martinez.

 Illness

 She is married to Damiano Spelta a former champion of offshore powerboat racing and after the birth of her son Ruben in 1995 she underwent postpartum depression and her weight increased.
 She subsequently became the spokesperson for a line of extra large women's clothing.